-Ellis and Goodyear (2016) related to three dimensions of learning in academic institutions: physical-hybrid-virtual, informal-formal and personal-academic.
-They suggested a model highlighting an activity-focused analytical framework in which the physical space is one of the two dimensions where the activity takes place alongside the social dimension.
-The axis Task-Process-Product is weaved through these dimensions.
-The Pedagogy-Space-Technology framework (PST; Radcliffe, 2009; Fig 1) is another model that was conceptualized during a large scale FLS assimilation in Australia.
-This model looks at the three main constituents for the process with an active learning space and the relations between them.
-The relations are described as enhancing, extending etc. (Radcliffe, 2009).
+Ellis and Goodyear (2016) describe three dimensions of learning in academic institutions: physical-hybrid-virtual, informal-formal, and personal-academic.
+They suggest a model highlighting an activity-focused analytical framework in which the physical space is one of the two dimensions in which the activity takes place, alongside the social dimension.
+The axis Task-Process-Product is woven through these dimensions.
+The Pedagogy-Space-Technology model (PST) was conceptualized during a large-scale FLS assimilation in Australia (Radcliffe, 2009).
+This model, shown in Figure 1, portrays three main constituents for the process in an active learning space, and the relations between them.
+These relations are described as enhancing, extending, etc. (Radcliffe, 2009).

-Figure 1- A Pedagogy-Space-Technology framework for designing and evaluating learning spaces (Radcliffe 2009, p.
-13)
+[Insert Figure 1 here]

+Regarding teachers’ education, Kali et al. (2019) suggest adding spaces (S) into the TPACK model: Technological Pedagogical and Content Knowledge (Koehler & Mishra, 2009), so that it becomes Technology, Pedagogy, Content and Space (TPeCS), as shown in Figure 2.
+Therefore space becomes an important design consideration in class design for lecturers) Kali, et al., 2019).

+[Insert Figure 2 here]

-Regarding teachers’ education, Kali et al. (2019) suggested adding the S (spaces) for the TPACK model: Technological Pedagogical and Content Knowledge (Koehler & Mishra, 2009) to become Technology, Pedagogy, Content and Space (TPeCS); therefore 'space' becomes an important design consideration in class design for lecturers) Kali, et al., 2019).
-Knowledge community and inquiry (KCI; Slotta, 2010) is a significant pedagogical model for the design of activities suited for FLS.
-Among its design principles are inquiry activities design, building collaborative community knowledge, the role of a teacher as an expert, facilitator and orchestrator and accommodating inquiry activities that are happening simultaneously across the space (Slotta, Tissenbaum, & Lui, 2013).
+The Knowledge Community and Inquiry (KCI) model is another significant pedagogical model for the design of activities suited for FLS (Slotta, 2010).
+Among its design principles are inquiry-based activities, building collaborative community knowledge, the role of a teacher as an expert, facilitator, and orchestrator, and accommodating inquiry activities that happen simultaneously across the space (Slotta, Tissenbaum, & Lui, 2013).

-Figure 2- The TPeCS framework (Kali et al., 2019)

-For the purpose of integrating the FLS in the college, we chose the PST framework (Radcliffe, 2009) as a reference point for the activity at the Levinsky College FLS.
-The model was briefly presented to lecturers, to allow a threefold prism (Pedagogy-Space-Technology) that might be useful as part of the lecturers’ activity.
-We did not present the relations among the components (e.g. enhances, extends) in order to simplify it and yet not to restrict the innovation of the course lecturers.
+For the purpose of integrating the FLS in Levinsky college, we chose the PST model (Radcliffe, 2009) as a reference point.
+The model was briefly presented to lecturers, to allow a threefold prism that might be useful as part of the lecturers’ activity.
+We did not present the relations among the components in order to simplify it without restricting the innovation of the course lecturers.

 FLS activity design, principles and patterns

-Recently, there is growing awareness of FLS design for schools and informal educational settings (Sutherland & Fischer, 2014).
-Nevertheless, design principles and activity patterns for those spaces in higher education and/or teacher training are yet in their initial stage.
+Recently, there has been growing awareness of FLS design for schools and informal educational settings (Sutherland & Fischer, 2014).
+Nevertheless, design principles and activity patterns for those spaces in higher education and/or teacher training are still in their initial stage.

-Hod (2017) attempted to synthesize insights from the learning sciences to school FLS, which relates to content-specific vs content-flexible: Content-flexible spaces are dedicated for instruction or open learning, while content-specific spaces are used as a stage for learning or as sources of content (e.g. science).
-He also described eight FLS design principles including: flexibility, dynamic usage of space sensitive to the emergent needs of the learners and lightweight infrastructure technology solutions like cloud computing, and free software.
-These principles are mainly directed at organization decision makers, suggesting how to build a more useful FLS with a flexible design to accommodate the perspectives of the different stakeholders.
+Hod (2017) synthesizes insights from the learning sciences to school FLS, which relates to content-flexible versus content-specific spaces.
+Content-flexible spaces are dedicated to instruction or open learning, while content-specific spaces are used as a stage for learning or as sources of content (e.g. science).
+He describes eight FLS design principles including: flexibility, dynamic use of space in a way that is sensitive to the emergent needs of the learners, and lightweight infrastructure technology solutions such as cloud computing and free software.
+These principles are mainly directed at organization decision makers, suggesting how to build a more useful FLS with a flexible design to accommodate the perspectives of various stakeholders.
 They are less suited to the pedagogical aspects of teaching and learning.
-Yet, we know that introducing a studio space alone is not enough to ensure improvements in learning; These renovated classrooms need to be accompanied by research-based pedagogical techniques (Beichner, 2014).
+However, renovating a study space alone is not enough to ensure improvements in learning; this needs to be accompanied by research-based pedagogical techniques (Beichner, 2014).

-Our aim is to relate to the design considerations, which lecturers need to consider, and to suggest practical tools for effective teaching.
-In terms of hybridity supported by FLS, we are looking at shifts between stages of activity, transitions between formal and informal social structures in the space, and the combination of physical vs digital tools mediating individuals’ and group's’ interactions (Cook et al., 2015; Ellis & Goodyear, 2016).
+Our aim is to relate to the design characteristics that lecturers need to consider, and to suggest practical tools for effective teaching.
+In terms of hybridity supported by FLS, we look at shifts between stages of activity, transitions between formal and informal social structures in the space, and the combination of physical and digital tools mediating individuals’ and groups’ interactions (Cook, Lander, & Flaxton, 2015; Ellis & Goodyear, 2016).